NVIDIA/aistore/docs/bucket.md

 | Cloud Bucket | Remote bucket (S3, GCS, Azure, OCI) | `s3://dataset` |
 | Backend Bucket | AIS bucket linked to a remote bucket | `ais://cache => s3://origin` |

-### Implicit vs Explicit creation
+### Creation

-Another core design goal was to eliminate boilerplate.

-Remote buckets normally require no registration.
-If a bucket exists in the remote backend (Cloud, Remote AIS, etc.) and is accessible, AIS makes it immediately usable.
+Another core design goal was to eliminate boilerplate: if a bucket exists in the remote backend (Cloud, Remote AIS, etc.) and is accessible, AIS makes it immediately usable.
-Buckets are added lazily, on first reference, without a separate creation step.
+Remote buckets are added lazily, on first reference, without a separate creation step.

-Explicit creation is supported for cases where additional control is required - credentials, endpoints, namespaces, or properties that must be set before first access.
+Explicit creation is supported when additional control is required - credentials, endpoints, namespaces, or properties that must be set before first access.

 Further details - in section [Bucket Lifecycle](#bucket-lifecycle) below.

-### Stable, global identity
+### Bucket Identity

 Once added to BMD, a bucket's identity becomes cluster-wide and immutable: